Gain More By Giving

 - Your gift of $100 can cover expenses for continuing education training for a staff member

-- Your give of $500 can help provide a camping experience for a person we serve.
+- Your gift of $500 can help provide a camping experience for a person we serve

 Northeast Residence, Inc. has several options for donors: